release-engineering/pom-manipulation-ext/guide/groovy.md

 <table bgcolor="red">
 <tr>
 <td>
     <b>Warning : Do NOT alter POM files directly on the disk; they will get overwriten by the POM Manipulator.
 The Manipulator processes the POM files in memory and then writes them back out to disk.
-If you wish to alter the POM files access the `org.commonjava.maven.ext.manip.model.Project` and call `getModel()` to retrieve the `org.apache.maven.model.Model` instance.</b>
+If you wish to alter the POM files access the <i>Project</i> class and call <i>getModel()</i> to retrieve the <i>org.apache.maven.model.Model instance.</i></b>
 </td>
 </tr>
 </table>